Indiana: Climate

 In the past, almost all of Indiana had a humid continental climate (Dfa), with cold winters and hot, wet summers; only the extreme southern portion of the state lay within the humid subtropical climate (Cfa), which receives more precipitation than other parts of Indiana.
 But as of the 2016 update, about half the state is now classified as humid subtropical.
 Temperatures generally diverge from the north and south sections of the state.
 In midwinter, average high/low temperatures range from around 30 °F/15 °F (−1 °C/−10 °C) in the far north to 41 °F/24 °F (5 °C/−4 °C) in the far south.

 In midsummer there is generally a little less variation across the state, as average high/low temperatures range from around 84 °F/64 °F (29 °C/18 °C) in the far north to 90 °F/69 °F (32 °C/21 °C) in the far south.
 Indiana's record high temperature was 116 °F (47 °C) set on July 14, 1936, at Collegeville.
 The record low was −36 °F (−38 °C) on January 19, 1994 at New Whiteland.
 The growing season typically spans from 155 days in the north to 185 days in the south.

 While droughts occasionally occur in the state, rainfall totals are distributed relatively equally throughout the year.
 Precipitation totals range from 35 in near Lake Michigan in northwest Indiana to 45 in along the Ohio River in the south, while the state's average is 40 in.
 Annual snowfall in Indiana varies widely across the state, ranging from 80 in in the northwest along Lake Michigan to 14 in in the far south.
 Lake effect snow accounts for roughly half the snowfall in northwest and north central Indiana due to the effects of the moisture and relative warmth of Lake Michigan upwind.
-The mean wind speed is 8 mph.
+The average wind speed ranges from 6.5 mph to 12.7 mph.

 In a 2012 report, Indiana was ranked eighth in a list of the top 20 tornado-prone states based on National Weather Service data from 1950 through 2011.
 A 2011 report ranked South Bend 15th among the top 20 tornado-prone U.S. cities, while another report from 2011 ranked Indianapolis eighth.
 (Note: In a 2008 report, Indiana was listed as one of the most tornado-prone states, ranking sixth, while South Bend was ranked the 14th most tornado-prone U.S. city, ahead of cities such as Houston, Texas, and Wichita, Kansas.
 See Mecklenburg, Rick (2008).
 "Is Indiana the new Tornado Alley?")
 (Note: In a published list of the most tornado-prone states and cities in April 2008, Indiana came in first and South Bend ranked 16th.
 See Henderson, Mark (2008).
 "Top 20 Tornado Prone Cities and States Announced")Despite its vulnerability, Indiana is not part of Tornado Alley.